Jax-Core/ModularClocks/README.md

 4. Leave the installation settings at their defaults and follow through the installation.
 You can tinker around with the settings **ONLY** if you know what they do.
 5. Open **[this link](https://github.com/khanhas/MagickMeter/releases)** and dowload the latest release of the **MagickMeter** skin.
 The `magickmeter_0.7.3.rmskin` Rainmeter skin file will be used to install for this guide.
 6. Leave the installation settings at their defaults and click Install.
+7. Restart Rainmeter and your plugin will be activated.

 And that is how you setup **ImageMagick**.
 You can now proceed to configure the Clock Presets.